ayoubhatmi/countries-flag-json/README.md

 # Countries with Flags JSON Data

-This repository contains a JSON dataset with country names, ISO codes, and flag image paths (in SVG format).
+This repository contains a JSON dataset with country names, ISO codes, and flag image (in SVG format).
 The flag images are sourced from [Flag Icons by Lipis](https://flagicons.lipis.dev/).

 ## Example JSON Data